-Visit this website (http://zapatopi.net/treeoctopus/).
+Visit the Zapatopi website about tree octopuses.
 Is it real?
 How do you know?
 Show 'War of the Worlds'-a famous video hoax (Google for address).
 Discuss how it confused fiction with reality if listeners missed the first ten minutes.
 Play it for students from that point.